gabrielcuvillier/arxwasm/README.md

 ## Port Status

 **Working!**

-...although not yet completely playable due to one technical limitation.
+...although not yet completely playable.

 ### What is working

-Almost all of the game subsystems are working flawlessly (rendering, audio, game logic, menus, save/load, etc.), and it is possible to play the game.

 The game runs smoothly in Chrome browser, embedded as a PNaCl module in a HTML page.
 It can be loaded directly from the Web, simply by loading an URL in the browser.
 There is no need to install a Chrome App, or use the Chrome Web Store.

+Almost all of the game subsystems are working flawlessly (rendering, audio, game logic, menus, save/load, etc.), and it is possible to play through the game.
 See section [How To Run](#how-to-run) if you want to give it a try.

+Please, note that even though Arx Libertatis source code and binary are freely usable, the original game data data is required to play the game.
+As this data is licensed under a commercial license, you will have to provide it using your own original copy of the game, or get it from the available game demonstration.

+See section [Access to game data](#access-to-game-data) for more information on this topic.

 The port have been tested with latest version of Chrome for Windows and Linux (starting from version 41), both on x86 and x86_64 architectures.
 I did not test with Chromebooks, or other ARM / MIPS based device.
 I'd be interested to know if this is working !

-Please, note that even though Arx Libertatis source code and binary are freely usable, the original game data data is required to play the game.
-As this data is licensed under a commercial license, you will have to provide it using your own original copy of the game, or get it from the available game demonstration.

-See section [Access to game data](#access-to-game-data) for more information on this topic.

 ### Technical limitation